GabrielFedericoPalma/veri-movies/README.md

 A technical challenge for Veri-Farma.

-Build using Vue3, Nuxt3, & Firebase.
+Built using Vue3, Nuxt3 & Firebase9.

-Focus in modularization and scability.
+With focus in modularization and scability.

 # Demo